AshtonRoute/data-translate/README.md

     labelClearButton: {
         type: String,
-        computed: "t('labelClearButton', translations, currentLanguage)"  //you have to specify name of property and 2 required arguments :translations, currentLanguage, which are required for notify changes events
+        computed: "t('labelClearButton', translations, currentLanguage)"  //you have to specify path to property and 2 required arguments: translations and currentLanguage, which are required to notify changes in Polymer
     },

     translations: {